 That’s totally valid.
 But that’s also Rebecca Stead and the book is brilliantly done.
 At no point does it fail to be relatable or seem dated.

-While it’s really tempting to “write what you know” in this regard, do be aware that books that seem “old-fashioned” are a really tough sell right now.
+While it’s really tempting to “write what you know” in this regard, do be aware that historical fiction in children’s books that seems “old-fashioned” is a really tough sell right now.
 I know I’m always looking for fresh, modern voices, as are a lot of editors.

 There’s a balance between making something resonate currently and writing something timeless…but the answer isn’t always to set it in the past.
 (Going back to Molly Ringwald for a second…there was one summer, when chick lit YA was still pretty big, when it seemed like every spunky YA heroine I read in slush had the cute “quirk” of just loooooving 80s movies and watching them with all her friends.
 Is that really the YA character talking…or the thirtysomething writer who is obsessed with John Hughes?)